- Chart

 Historical Performance: [object Object],[object Object],[object Object],[object Object]

-Benchmark Comparison: The Invesco Nasdaq Biotechnology ETF aims to track the Nasdaq Biotechnology Index.
-Its performance is largely dictated by the index's movements, with minor deviations due to tracking error and expense ratios.
-Over various periods, its performance generally aligns closely with its benchmark.
+Benchmark Comparison: IBB generally aims to closely track the Nasdaq Biotechnology Index.
+Its performance is expected to be highly correlated with its benchmark, with minor deviations due to tracking error and expenses.

 Liquidity